top of page

 4 Tips to Help Your Chickens Through Molting:

-Eliminate Stress: Molting can be a stressful time for your flock.
+1. Eliminate Stress: Molting can be a stressful time for your flock.
 Do your best to not add to this stress!
-Now is not a great time to add birds to your flock, move or deep clean your coop, or do other things to add to the stress.
+Now is not a great time to add birds to your flock, move or deep clean your coop or do other things to add to the stress.
 If there are other birds picking on the birds molting, do your best to separate them for the time being.
+This is also where Bye-Bye, Boo-Boos comes in handy.
+It helps protect and soothe irritated skin on bare patches so they can heal comfortably while new feathers grow in.

-Up Their Protein Intake: New feathers, also known as pin feathers, are made mostly of protein, so your chickens will need extra protein in their diet.
+2. Up Their Protein Intake: New feathers, also known as pin feathers, are made mostly of protein, so your chickens will need extra protein in their diet.
 You can find high-protein chicken feed at your local farm supply store, or offer treats like scrambled eggs, mealworms or sunflower seeds.
 Try to limit other treats to ensure your flock gets the nutrients they need during molting.
+I also use Happy Tract during molting because it’s a protein-rich treat that supports gut health at the same time.
+It’s a great way to spoil them and give them the nutrition they need.

-Use Flock Fixer: Our flock has stayed healthy throughout molting thanks to Strong Animals Chicken Essentials.
-I always put Chicken E-lixir in their water and add in Flock Fixer in times of stress.
+4. Use Flock Fixer: Our flock has stayed healthy throughout molting thanks to Strong Animals Chicken Essentials.
+I always put Flock Fixer in their water during times of stress.
 Flock Fixer helps boost their immune system, restore essential nutrients and support digestive health.
 It’s been a lifesaver for our flock, especially after a tough summer and molting.
 I even make frozen treats with Flock Fixer to keep them entertained and healthy during the molt!

 As I said before, molting is a natural part of your flock’s life, and with the right care, your chickens will go from scraggly to stunning in no time.
 By following these simple tips, your flock will be healthy and ready to face the colder months ahead!